clicdot/TechEngr-C360-LOS-API-V1.1/api-list/srf-fields-api.md

 JSON schema returned by this endpoint, so that client applications can present the list of cabinets to their end users for selection.

+## Service Types

+A list of available Service Types is provided in the JSON Schema under the `definitions` object.

+The Service Types listed in the JSON Schema is a subset of the full Service Types, which can be retrieved using the Utility API ServiceTypes.
+This subset list is the Service Types that can be used to create the Service Request Form.

+The Service Types in the Utility API is the full list that can be used to augment the Service Request Form.

 <div style="page-break-after: always;"></div>